training-mode/ruby/intro/04_data_structures/README.md

 end
 ```

-As you can see, iterating over arrays is a piece of cake when using for-loops.
+As you can see, iterating over Arrays is a piece of cake when using for-loops.
 As long as you're going over each item sequentially, this kind approach makes the most sense.

-It's a common need to only take subsets of an an array.
-For example, if you only want the third, fourth, and fifth items from an array, you can do that like this:
+It's a common need to only take subsets of an an Array.
+For example, if you only want the third, fourth, and fifth items from an Array, you can do that like this:

 ```ruby
 courses = ["Geometry", "Biology", "World History", "P.E.", "Jazz Band"] courses[2..4]       # ["World History", "P.E", "Jazz Band"]
 ```

-Whether you're building a list of "Top 3 Favorites" or "5 Most Hated," subscripting an array in this was is very helpful.
+Whether you're building a list of "Top 3 Favorites" or "5 Most Hated," subscripting an Array in this was is very helpful.

 ##Hashes##

 Another common and convenient way to organize data is to map key-value pairs in a container.
-That is the core idea behind a **hash** (also known as hashmap or dictionary).
+That is the core idea behind a **Hash** (also known as hashmap or dictionary).

 ```ruby
 book = {